Pfern/OSODOS/docs/VERSIONING/README.md

 and the version returned by your contributor would be `2017-06-22-manuscript-RAV.doc`.
 Note that this returned version still matches the date of the version that you sent around, even though `RAV` probably made you wait for weeks.
-If you have just one collaborator you might then continue with the returned version, accept or reject the changes, and tag it with the date of the new version.
+If you have just one collaborator you might then continue with the returned version, accept or reject the changes, and rename it with the date of the new version.
 If you have multiple collaborators, there is a facility for "merging" documents, which you will need to do iteratively starting from the version you sent out, merging the changes made by the collaborators one by one.
-With some luck, the merger of all collaborators still makes enough sense so that you can then work through it and accept or reject all suggested changes.
+With some luck, the merger of all collaborators still makes enough sense so that you can then work through it and accept or reject each of the suggested changes.

 ### Cloud solutions for collaborative writing